Sweden

 Accounting Framework

-While IFRS for Small- and Medium-sized Entities (SMEs) has not been adopted in the jurisdiction, Sweden has developed a national accounting standard, known as BFNAR 2012:1 (K3), based on IFRS for SMEs to be applied for large entities whose securities are not publicly traded.
-Small companies may choose to apply national accounting standards, BFNAR 2016:10, also developed by BFN, or to apply the same standards that large entities use.
+The Annual Reports Act of 1995 (as amended in 2016) stipulates the requirements for preparing financial statements, including applicable accounting standards and financial reporting thresholds.
+In accordance with the law, the Bokföringsnämnden (BFN) – Swedish Accounting Standards Board – is the governmental body with statutory authority to develop generally accepted accounting principles for private companies.
+While IFRS for Small- and Medium-sized Entities (SMEs) has not been adopted in the jurisdiction, Sweden has developed a national accounting standard, BFNAR 2012:1 (K3), based on IFRS for SMEs to be applied for private companies.
+Small companies may choose to use national accounting standards, BFNAR 2016:10, also developed by BFN, or to apply the K3.

 Auditing Framework